-Film + ink
+Film and ink

-Screenprinted films are composed out of 2 different layers, that may influence each others properties.
-By carefully selecting the inks and following the screenprinting instructions, the required properties can indeed be realised in the
+Screenprinted films are composed of two different layers, that may influence each others properties.
+By carefully selecting the inks and following the screenprinting instructions, the required properties can indeed be realised in the printed film.
+If the inks and the films are not 100% compatible, some negative effects may become apparent.
+Examples are listed to enable corrective action whenever necessary.

+1. Edge curl

-1. Edge curl: may become apparent when the film is on the liner or when applied.
+May become apparent when the film is on the liner or when applied.
 Generally, this is a result of an ink that is not as flexible as the film and that has been printed to the very edge of the decal.
 Combined with the presence of solvent in the decal, the ink layer continues to dry, while solvents continue to evaporate.
 This will cause the ink film to contract, which in turn will cause the edges to curl upwards.

-There are several measures that can help to prevent edge curl: Solvent inks:
+There are several measures that can help prevent edge curl:

+Solvent inks

-- A. Choose a more flexible ink - B. Improve the ink drying before diecutting the decals. - C. Make sure ink solvents have evaporated completely before application of the decal to a substrate. - D. Allow for an unprinted edge on the decal if the print design allows to do that.
+- A. Choose a more flexible ink. - B. Improve the ink drying before diecutting the decals. - C. Make sure ink solvents have evaporated completely before application of the decal to a substrate. - D. Allow for an unprinted edge on the decal if the print design allows.

-UV inks:
+UV inks

-- A. Make sure that you have cured the inks for 100 %, prior to diecutting - B. Apply printed decals only if well dried: aftercure by sun radiation may promote edge curl.
+- A. Make sure that the inks are 100% cured, prior to diecutting. - B. Apply printed decals only if dried: post-cure by sun radiation may promote edge curl.

-2. Reduced adhesion level: most screenprinted self-adhesive films will show a slightly reduced adhesion level in the first period after printing.
-Generally, the adhesion level will become normal after the thinners have evaporated form the film.
-Extreme use of slow drying thinnners may damage the adhesion level permanently, while they also will render the film brittle as a result of accelerated plasticiser migration.
+2. Reduced adhesion level

+Most screenprinted self-adhesive films will show a slightly reduced adhesion level in the first period after printing.
+Generally, the adhesion level will become normal after the thinners have evaporated from the film.
+Extreme use of slow drying thinners may damage the adhesion level permanently, while they also will render the film brittle as a result of accelerated plasticiser migration.

-3. Increased adhesion level of removable adhesives: After extreme use of retarders, removable adhesives may show a significantly higher adhesion level that will make removal more difficult.
+3. Increased adhesion level of removable adhesives

+After extreme use of retarders, removable adhesives may show a significantly higher adhesion level that will make removal more difficult.
 Only use retarding solvents if necessary and never more than recommended by your screen ink supplier.

+4. Film brittleness

-4. Film brittleness: Films, that are flexible by design may behave more brittle once printed with harder inks or varnishes.
-Especially UV inks and varnishes have to be selected carefully to prevent an embrittlement of the printed decal.
+Films that are flexible by design may be more brittle once printed with harder inks or varnishes.
+UV inks and varnishes in particular have to be selected carefully to prevent an embrittlement of the printed decal.